anapyx/anapyx/README.md

 ➔ 👩🏻‍🎓 Computer Science undergraduate student in a Bachelor's Degree at Federal University of Paraíba (UFPB), Brazil.

-➔ 👩🏻‍💻 Currently part of Bioinova team by FAPESQ and ARIA Lab, and the SisEnex team in LUMO Lab as a Software Developer.
+➔ 👩🏻‍💻 Currently part of Bioinova team by FAPESQ and ARIA Lab as a Software Developer, and in the SisEnex team in LUMO Lab as a Software Development Manager.

 ➔ 👩🏻‍💻 I am also a member of TAIL (Technology and Artificial Intelligence League)!
-I am currently doing NLP projects.
+I am currently doing projects on Natural Language Processing.

-➔ 👩🏻‍💻 Python and Javascripts are my working languages, I've also made projects in Java, C and C++.
+➔ 👩🏻‍💻 Python is my main language, but I've also made projects in JS, Java, C and C++.

-➔ 🖥️ I use Pop-OS and Windows 10 & 11.
+➔ 🖥️ I use Pop-OS, Windows 11, and WSL with Ubuntu.

 <div align="center">